Markov Decision Processes with Multiple Long-run Average Objectives: Introduction

-Let us note that MDPs with multiple mean-payoff functions under the expectation objective were also studied in~\cite{Cha07}, and it was claimed that randomized memoryless strategies are sufficient for \mbox{$\varepsilon$-approximation} of the Pareto curve, for all $\varepsilon>0$, and an NP algorithm was presented to find a randomized memoryless strategy achieving a given vector.
-We show with an example that under the expectation objective there exists \mbox{$\varepsilon>0$} such that randomized strategies \emph{do require} memory for \mbox{$\varepsilon$-approximation}, and thus reveal a flaw in the earlier paper (our results not only correct the flaws of~\cite{Cha07}, but also significantly improve the complexity of the algorithm for finding a strategy achieving a given vector).
+Let us note that MDPs with multiple mean-payoff functions under the expectation objective were also studied in~\cite{Cha07}, and it was claimed that memoryless randomized strategies are sufficient for \mbox{$\varepsilon$-approximation} of the Pareto curve, for all $\varepsilon>0$, and an NP algorithm was presented to find a memoryless randomized strategy achieving a given vector.
+We show with an example that under the expectation objective there exists \mbox{$\varepsilon>0$} such that randomized strategies \emph{do require} memory for \mbox{$\varepsilon$-approximation}, and thus reveal a flaw in the earlier paper.